* Guelph GoGo Grandmothers Griots (5Gs)

 The storytellers told many stories - stories about the many gods and goddesses worshiped by early people, stories that explored the great mysteries of life.
 They told tales of war and battle and heroes and leaders and kings.
 Stories were often accompanied with music and dancing and song.
 When there was no written language, stories kept history and family memories alive, stories explored the eternal verities of community, justice, love, sharing, . . ., stories entertained and taught.
 Many of these stories are fun and entertaining and continue to challenge us with powerful lessons and truths that speak to us today .

 Workbee to create masks and tails for the six characters in Why Frog Has No Tail

-Click a photo and use side arrows to scroll through the slide show.
+Click on a thumbnail to enlarge a photo.
+Use side arrows to scroll through the slide show.